 Contact us at email@example.com.
 Once trained, students will be eligible to obtain recommendations and referrals to jobs that utilize their talent and production skills.

-Again, we thank you for your support as we enter the next phase in the journey.
+Again, we thank you for your support as we enter the next phase in our journey.